 Garbage trucks are one of the most essential vehicles out on the road every day, whether or not we feel that way if we are stuck behind a large, smelly truck that makes continuous stops as we are trying to get to our destination.
 It can be easy to forget that the trash collectors’ safety is at stake each time they hop out of the truck to make a collection, which is why they typically do not make it a point to allow vehicles to pass.
-Unfortunately, this can lead to frustration from drivers who may choose to engage in reckless behavior such as passing multiple vehicles, including the garbage truck, in order to get free of the traffic and continue on their way.
+Unfortunately, an Orlando truck accident lawyer knows that this can lead to frustration from drivers who may choose to engage in reckless behavior such as passing multiple vehicles, including the garbage truck, in order to get free of the traffic and continue on their way.
 In other instances, the garbage truck driver themselves may engage in risky or dangerous behavior that can lead to an accident.

 Getting into an accident with a garbage truck can be a terrifying, dangerous experience.
 These vehicles are very large, and the size difference between a garbage truck and passenger vehicle is quickly apparent during a collision.
 In addition to the size difference, there is the added variable of weight, especially if the truck is carrying a full load, as well as the potential of hazardous materials that you may be exposed to as a result of the accident.